-Students are required to complete 20 weeks of approved clinical electives as a part of meeting the college graduation requirements.
+During the Late Clinical Experience, students are also required to complete 20 weeks of approved clinical electives as a part of meeting the college graduation requirements.
 At least 4 of the 20 weeks must be completed in the community to which the student is assigned.
 Students are encouraged to study broadly and/or to pursue intensively their special interests through elective programs.
-Elective programs may include a variety of courses offered by the college and university, research projects, or placements in hospitals other than those associated with Michigan State University.
-Students may also take elective courses at other medical schools.
+Elective programs may include a variety of courses offered by the college and university, research projects, and placements in clinical settings.
+Students may also take elective courses at other medical schools or be placed in clinical settings other than those associated with Michigan State University.